Cancer

 The overall recommendation to maintain a healthy body weight includes the following dietary and lifestyle recommendations:

-• Following recommendations in Canada’s Food Guide to eat a well-balanced diet that includes a plenty of vegetables and fruit, whole grains, and fibre, with healthy fats and very few processed foods;
+• Following recommendations in Canada’s Food Guide to eat a well-balanced diet that includes a plenty of vegetables and fruit, whole grains, and fibre, with healthy fats and very few highly processed foods;

 • Limiting consumption of red and processed meats, and foods and beverages high in sodium, saturated fat, and sugars;